 We provide free workshops, factsheets, handbooks, and other legal tools to help all Australians understand the law and participate in legal processes.

 All the funding provided by state governments is used to provide legal services and education to the community.
-It is not used for litigation.

 Our clients are bushfire survivors, young people, farmers, conservation groups, Traditional Owners, and people from all walks of life and all manner of places – from the heart of the outback to the centres of our biggest cities.